SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     ```

 1. Copy the entire "extensions" property from the add-in's manifest into the Teams app manifest template as a top-level property.
-1. In the Teams app manifest template, replace every occurrence of "localhost:3000" with "localhost:53000".

 ## Copy the Outlook Add-in files to the Teams app project